mozilla/areweslimyet/html/faq.md

 Our shows that the peak memory usage after the first run of TP5 is the same as our peak memory usage after the last run of TP5.
 This means that, although Firefox remembers how much memory it used at its peak, its memory usage shouldn't increase over time.

-## This is all well and good, but my Firefox still leaks like a sive.
+## This is all well and good, but my Firefox still leaks like a sieve.

 We're sorry to hear that, and we'd like to help.
 Here are some diagnostic steps you can try.